Emma-223/LQ1_pocket-coffea/README.md

 (3) Make plots

-The datasets have been included in this repo, so while instructions to recreate them are given here, one could skip directly to step (2) if desired.
+The dataset json files have been included in this repo, so while instructions to recreate them are given here, one could skip directly to step (2) if desired.

 **********************************************************************************************************************************
 (1) Build the datasets